 The Hague, Den Haag, Den Hague: The third-biggest City of the Netherlands and capital of the Dutch province of South Holland has many names and an exceptional and very different feeling compared to all the other Dutch cities we have been visiting so far.
 Skyscrapers, modern glass and iron architecture, and wide park areas contrast the old town city core with canals and Dutch houses.
 As a result, the urban flair is different, more like a metropolitan big-city feeling.
 Visiting The Hague for a weekend gives you the first insides into a rich history and politically important presence as the seat of the Dutch government, Dutch parliament, the Dutch Supreme Court, and the Council of State.
 The capital of the Netherlands remains constitutionally Amsterdam.
 Join us on our Gay City Trip to the Western part of the Netherlands and explore The Hague through a couple of men‘s eyes.

 We arrived as usual with Dutch NS- train service > of the Netherlands, safely and on time after a 50 minutes ride from Amsterdam.
 The arrival already made a difference: a huge and very modern The Hague Centraal Station welcomes its guest with big city vibes from the first moment on.
 We could choose to take the tram for two stops to our Loft Westeinde or to walk 15 minutes along the main Shopping area.
 Walking is always the better choice for us to get a good first impression.
-The Hague has a very clean center with modern Skyscrapers, beautiful art nouveau architecture, fashionable dressed people and gives a feeling of safety.
+The Hague has a very clean center with modern Skyscrapers, beautiful art nouveau architecture, fashionably dressed people and gives a feeling of safety.
 Big City Vibes on a City Weekend The Hague.

 After a 15-minute walk, we arrived in a small side street only a stone’s throw away from The Hague’s city church, the “Grote Kerk” (English: Big Church).
 What a heartwarming welcome from the owner, Yolande and her husband.
 The Loft was simply amazing: everything you need for a weekend trip and even more including a spectacular view over the Grote Kerk and a lifetime collection of art.
 Click here for Loft Westeinde >

 Madurodam: Whole Holland in one City